codex-media/offline-verifier/README.md

     },
     // add a listener function executed when lost your internet connection
     onOffline: function(){
-        alert('you has lost your current internet connection);
+        alert('you has lost your current internet connection');
     }
 })
 ```